ebp-nor/genome_annotation_comparative_genomics_part1/02_miniprot.md

 /projects/ec146/scripts/annotation/miniprot_GFF_2_EVM_GFF3.py mp_uniprot_sprot_proteins.gff > mp_uniprot_sprot_evm.gff
 ```

-You can run this by using this `run.sh` script:
+Again, you have to create a `run.sh` script containing the following lines:
 ```
 ln -s /projects/ec146/data/gzUmbRama1.contigs.fasta .
 ln -s /projects/ec146/data/GCF_025201355.1_Halrad1_protein.faa  .
 sbatch /projects/ec146/scripts/annotation/run_miniprot_swissprot.sh gzUmbRama1.contigs.fasta
 sbatch /projects/ec146/scripts/annotation/run_miniprot_model.sh gzUmbRama1.contigs.fasta
 ```
+Then, you can submit the script, in a similar fashion to what we did for the repeatmasking (run `sh run.sh`)
-This `run.sh` script also starts the other miniprot job.
+This `run.sh` script will submit both miniprot jobs.
 If you look at the script itself, you'll see in addition to miniprot two other programs, `agat_sp_extract_sequences.pl` and `miniprot_GFF_2_EVM_GFF3.py`.  `agat_sp_extract_sequences.pl` is from [AGAT](https://github.com/NBISweden/AGAT) (short for Another Gtf/Gff Analysis Toolkit).
-It is a really useful set of tools if you need to convert between different formats, create the predicted proteins from the annotation/alignments (as used here) or for adding functional annotation information to the annotation (shown later). `miniprot_GFF_2_EVM_GFF3.py` is an utility that is provided together with EvidenceModeler to convert the output of miniprot into something EvindenceModeler understands (but not found in the current release yet).
+It is a really useful set of tools if you need to convert between different formats, create the predicted proteins from the annotation/alignments (as used here) or for adding functional annotation information to the annotation (shown later). `miniprot_GFF_2_EVM_GFF3.py` is an utility that is provided together with EvidenceModeler to convert the output of miniprot into something EvindenceModeler understands (but is not found in the current release yet).

-You should investigate what the different options to the different programs mean.
-Usually you will get this information by running the program without any options, or by the option -h.
-Some options might not be relevant for your proposes, or we might have gotten something wrong, so it is always good to check.
+You should also investigate what the different options to the different programs mean.
+Usually you will get this information by running the program without any options, or by running it with only the `-h` option.
+Some options used here might not be relevant for your own purpuse, or we might have gotten something wrong, so it is always good to check!

 The alignment of UniProtKB/Swiss-Prot proteins took around 50 minutes when we ran it, but alignment of the related fungus proteins only took a couple of minutes.
-These jobs can be started independently of the softmasking.
+These jobs can be started independently of the softmasking, so you don't need to wait for the repeatmasking to complete to run these jobs.

 |[Previous](https://github.com/ebp-nor/genome_annotation_comparative_genomics_part1/blob/main/01_repeatmasking.md)|[Next](https://github.com/ebp-nor/genome_annotation_comparative_genomics_part1/blob/main/03_galba.md)|
 |---|---|